timesscar/ArcaneLogic.LoupeDeck.WindowsAudio/README.md

 It has only been tested on the "Loupedeck Live" device.

 Disclaimer:  I am not associated in any way with the Loupedeck company.
-They maintain any trademark and copyrights over the software [SDK Copyrights](https://developer.loupedeck.com/docs/Copyrights).
+They maintain any trademark and copyrights over the software.
 This plugin is implemented using the Loupedeck SDK, and is offered without warranty.

 [![Build Status](https://arcanelogic.visualstudio.com/ArcaneLogic.LoupeDeck.WindowsAudio/_apis/build/status/ArcaneLogic.LoupeDeck.WindowsAudio?branchName=main)](https://arcanelogic.visualstudio.com/ArcaneLogic.LoupeDeck.WindowsAudio/_build/latest?definitionId=16&branchName=main)